xfiveco/project-template/README.md

 2. Install [Ruby](http://www.ruby-lang.org) (skip if you have it installed already)

+3. Install [Sass](http://sass-lang.com/install) from the command line (skip if you have it installed already)

+        gem install sass

-3. Install Grunt from the command line (skip if you have it installed already)
+4. Install Grunt from the command line (skip if you have it installed already)

         npm install -g grunt-cli

-4. Install [Bower](http://bower.io) from the command line (skip if you have it installed)
+5. Install [Bower](http://bower.io) from the command line (skip if you have it installed)

         npm install -g bower

-5. Install node packages (while in root project folder):
+6. Install node packages (while in root project folder):

         npm install

-6. Install bower dependencies (while in root project folder):
+7. Install bower dependencies (while in root project folder):

         bower install

-7. Build the project
+8. Build the project

         grunt

-8. Open your browser at [http://localhost/your_project_folder](http://localhost/your_project_folder)
+9. Open your browser at [http://localhost/your_project_folder](http://localhost/your_project_folder)

 ## Development